linux-system-roles/mssql/README.md

 ### `mssql_ip_address`

-The IP address that MSSQL listens on.
+The IP address that SQL Server listens on.

-If you define this variable, the role configures MSSQL with the defined IP address.
+If you define this variable, the role configures SQL Server with the defined IP address.

-If you do not define this variable when installing MSSQL, the role configures MSSQL to listen on the MSSQL default IP address `0.0.0.0`, that is, to listen on every available network interface.
+If you do not define this variable when installing SQL Server, the role configures SQL Server to listen on the SQL Server default IP address `0.0.0.0`, that is, to listen on every available network interface.

-If you do not define this variable when configuring running MSSQL, the role does not change the IP address setting on MSSQL.
+If you do not define this variable when configuring running SQL Server, the role does not change the IP address setting on SQL Server.

 Default: `null`